 Aurelia C. Scott

 I keep an old blender under the sink to fill with vegetable scraps, eggshells, and tea bags.
 The rubber seal on the lid prevents odors.
 When the container is full, I add water, blend, and then pour it into my compost tumbler.
 This “compost smoothie” adds needed moisture to the compost pile during the summer, and processing the material speeds the composting cycle.

 Tracy Harkins Ross

 Flexible netting, such as that used to protect plants from deer damage, is the perfect compost sifter.
-I cut a piece slightly larger that my wheel barrow.
-I then lay it over the wheelbarrow and shovel in the compost, and shake it.
-The finest compost sifts through while the bigger pieces are left in the bundle, ready to be dumped back into the compost pile for further decomposition.
+I cut a piece slightly larger than my wheelbarrow.
+I then lay it over the wheelbarrow, shovel in the compost, and shake it.
+The finest compost sifts through, while the bigger pieces are left in the bundle, ready to be dumped back into the compost pile for further decomposition.
 Because the netting is unobtrusive, I can leave it near the compost bin, ready for its next use.

 Lebanon, New Jersey

 We need your gardening tips!